Spring 2014 Tutorials

-- Explore the data: check variables, use labels and filters, describe data.
+- Exploring the data: check variables, use labels and filters, describe data.

-- Modify the data: create new variables, recode data, examine and impute missing values.
+- Modifying the data: create new variables, recode data, examine and impute missing values.

-- Produce output: log-files, labelbook, codebook, graphs, simple regressions.
+- Producing output: log-files, label book, codebook, graphs, and simple regressions.

 - Categorical variables: factor variables, interactions and interpretation.